 Smelt Bay is located on the southern end of Cortes Island, the park is named for the fish that spawn ashore by the tens of thousands.
-Smelt are a fish that spawns under moonlight, they roll in the waves and cover the beaches.
+Smelt are fish that spawn under the moonlight, they roll in the waves and cover the beaches.

-We used to have a run that would come in on a beach in Campbell River, a friend and i used to head down with special garbage cans that we had punched holes all through.
-We would wade out in hip waders pulling the cans though the water.
-Gathering up the fish into other buckets.
+We used to have a run that would come in on a beach in Campbell River, a friend and I used to head down with special garbage cans that we had punched holes all through.
+We would wade out in hip waders pulling the cans through the water.
+Gathering the fish into other buckets.

 This beautiful park has a beautiful pebble beach at the south end of Smelt Bay around the shoreline to Sutil Point.
 This point is right at the southern tip of the island, quite beautiful here, always loved day picnics here, catch the first boat to the island, hang out at the park then head home on the last boat.